VEED.IO | Screen Recorder

 Hey Dribbble,

-Today, I'm going to introduce you, our newest product at VEED.IO - The Screen Recorder!
+Let me introduce you to our newest product at VEED.IO - The Screen Recorder!

-Use our free online screen recorder app with your webcam and microphone to create high quality screen recordings with video and audio.
-Easy to use, 1-click screen recording.
+Use our free online screen recorder app with your webcam and microphone to create high quality screen recordings.

 Check out our Chrome Extension here.